Remington, America’s oldest gunmaker, files for bankruptcy as firearms sales soar

 JP Morgan Chase and Franklin Advisors took ownership of the company in exchange for $775 million in debt during its 2018 bankruptcy, but according to court documents, neither firm is among Remington’s 40 largest debtors.

-The bankruptcy filing comes as firearms purchases are skyrocketing in the face of months of pandemic-fueled uncertainty and weeks of civil unrest in cities throughout the country.
-From March to June, sales jumped 30 percent, about 3 million firearms, according to a Brookings Institution review of federal background check data.
+The bankruptcy filing comes as U.S. gun purchases are skyrocketing in the face of pandemic-fueled uncertainty and widespread civil unrest.
+From March to June, sales jumped 30 percent, or an additional 3 million firearms compared with the year-ago period, according to a Brookings Institution review of federal background check data.

 Nearly half of those additional sales occurred in June, after several days of protests sparked by George Floyd’s killing in police custody.
 Researchers wrote the spike differed from previous gun-buying binges because it was not driven by fear of pending restrictions but rather by anxiety and unease over the ongoing crises.

-But consumers have gravitated to other brands.
-When gun purchases surge because of social and political anxiety, consumers tend to gravitate toward hand guns and semiautomatic rifles, where Remington established itself as a leader in shotguns and hunting rifles.
+But Remington, best known for shotguns and hunting rifles, did not benefit as directly from the increased demand.
+When firearms purchases surge because of social and political anxiety, consumers tend to gravitate toward handguns and semiautomatic rifles.

-Guns are also notoriously hard to innovate.
-They’re meant to last generations and often become collectors items or heirlooms.
-If a gun owner is pleased with the performance of his weapon, it could be a generation before there’s a need to replace it.

 Remington’s long guns and shotguns have also been a source of liability that has dogged the company for decades.
-Its 700 series bolt-action rifles and certain models of shotgun were found to have design defects that caused them to sometimes fire without a trigger pull.
-That’s led to dozens product liability of lawsuits, many of which the company settled.
+Its 700 series bolt-action rifles and certain models of shotguns were found to have design defects that caused them to sometimes fire without a trigger pull.
+That’s led to dozens of product liability lawsuits, many of which the company settled.

 Remington also fell under intense criticism after the 2012 massacre at Sandy Hook Elementary School in Newtown, Conn.
-The shooter used a Bushmaster AR-15 rifle to kill 20 children and six adults.
+The shooter used a Bushmaster AR-15-style rifle to kill 20 children and six adults.
 The victims’ families sued Remington, claiming the rifle should not have been marketed for civilian use.

-Remington argued to have the case dropped and contended it was immune from lawsuits over the commission of crimes by those using its products.
-But the Supreme Court disagreed in 2018, and the case is expected to go to trial in Connecticut superior court next year.
+Remington argued that it is immune from lawsuits over the commission of crimes involving its products.
+The Supreme Court disagreed in 2019, and the case is expected to go to trial next year in Connecticut Superior Court.